kgrajski/speechBCI/README.md

 [Speech Decoding Pilot Study (Kamil Grajski 28Feb2025).pdf](https://github.com/user-attachments/files/19057861/Speech.Decoding.Pilot.Study.Kamil.Grajski.28Feb2025.pdf)

 This animation is from a single trial during which the subject "spoke" a sentence.
 Each point in the grid corresponds to an electrode.
-The data is shown as a heat map.
+The data is shown as a heat map movie.
 [Example Animation](figs/competitionData/train/t12.2022.05.05_1_0_implot.html)

 This image is from the same animation as above, but shown as a time series.